aleksispi/ml-cloud-opt-thick/README.md

 # Creating and Benchmarking a Synthetic Dataset for Cloud Optical Thickness Estimation
 ![thumb](https://github.com/aleksispi/init-des/assets/32370520/f7a0cf68-b85c-415a-8800-7596bd996a22)

-Official code and dataset repository for the paper [_Creating and Benchmarking a Synthetic Dataset for Cloud Optical Thickness Estimation_](https://arxiv.org/abs/2311.14024).
+Official code and dataset repository for the EUMETSAT 2023 paper [_Creating and Benchmarking a Synthetic Dataset for Cloud Optical Thickness Estimation_](https://arxiv.org/abs/2311.14024).

 ## Datasets
 In this work, two novel datasets are introduced (see [our paper](https://arxiv.org/abs/2311.14024) for details):